bbaum11/internship2025_stuff/k8s_salt/readme.md

 the easiest way to fix this is to run the `/usr/local/bin/rke2-uninstall.sh` script and re-apply the salt state.

 ### CoreDNS
-currently coredns, which handles dns for the cluster's pod name resolution and name resolution for other hosts, does not properly work. in the logs, it shows an i/o timeout whenever trying to resolve names both inside and outside the cluster. coreDNS can actually hitting the correct dns server, but the connection is still timing out. while this appears to be a firewall issue, creating a network policy allowing all traffic for the namespace does not fix the issue. this issue is circumvented by the gitlab runners by setting the gitlab server host name on the containers themselves.
+currently coredns, which handles dns for the cluster's pod name resolution and name resolution for other hosts, does not properly work. in the logs, it shows an i/o timeout whenever trying to resolve names both inside and outside the cluster. coreDNS can actually hitting the correct dns server, but the connection is still timing out. while this appears to be a firewall issue, creating a network policy allowing all traffic for the namespace does not fix the issue. this issue is circumvented by the GitLab runners by setting the GitLab server host name on the containers themselves.

 ### metallb/traefik integration
 currently, the following setup is used for ingress traffic:
-`Outside Network -> External IP -> MetelLB -> Traefik -> Service -> Pod`
+`Outside Network -> External IP -> MetalLB -> traefik -> Service -> Pod`
-sending requests to the external ip (using a dns hostname) works on the host node. however, attempting to access it outside the node does not work properly. metallb is configured to do an L2 advertisement of the service on the external IP, and then send those requests to traefik. the traffic is able to hit metallb, but it gives an error that it can't decrypt the message, which causes the connection to timeout on the client side. there has been limited success with getting this setup to work (by setting another service to use the external IP and then switching it back) but the issue remains largely unresovled.
+sending requests to the external ip (using a dns hostname) works on the host node. however, attempting to access it outside the node does not work properly. metallb is configured to do an L2 advertisement of the service on the external IP, and then send those requests to traefik. the traffic is able to hit metallb, but it gives an error that it can't decrypt the message, which causes the connection to timeout on the client side. there has been limited success with getting this setup to work (by setting another service to use the external IP and then switching it back) but the issue remains largely unresolved.

 ## Future Improvements
 ### service tls configuration